section-engineering-education/engineering-education/articles/introduction-to-kotlin-flows/index.md

 ### Introduction
 Suspending functions and/or coroutines launched with the `async` builder return single values.
 These values can be strings, integers, boolean, or even lists.
 But, what if we want to return multiple asynchronously computed values?
 Take the case of loading a large list from a database.
 Using the default coroutine builders will return the whole list at once.
-However, this will take long thus making a program feel slow.
+However, this will take long thus making a program slow.
 The best approach to this case would be to return single values after computation rather than the whole list.
 Well, how can we do this?
-That is where flows come in.
+That's where flows come in.

 ### Prerequisites
 To follow through with this tutorial, you will need to: